 - Single-channel, retailer-driven services (e.g., Amazon’s Kindle Direct Publishing, Barnes & Noble’s Nook Press, Apple Books)

-- E-book distribution services that may include some kind of formatting and conversion service; sometimes these services also act as retailers.
-Draft2Digital and Smashwords are two of the most well-known services.
+- Ebook distribution services that may include some kind of formatting and conversion service; sometimes these services also act as retailers.
+Draft2Digital is the most well-known service.

 - … and there are also other types of services offered by consultants, partnership-style publishers, and literary agents.